pascalpoizat/fbpmn/README.md

 ```

 where neither `sourcefile` nor `targetfile` have a suffix (the correct ones will be added by `fbpmn`).
-Then provided you have `dot` installed, you can generate a picture for your collaboration, using:
+Then provided you have `dot` installed, you can generate a PNG picture for your collaboration, using:

 ```shell
 dot -Tpng sourcefile.dot -o targetfile.png